 What makes the STEM curriculum different from a regular curriculum is a blended learning environment.
 This allows students not just to understand concepts but to see how scientific methods are applied and used in everyday life.
 Rather than teaching memorization of facts or formulas, it teaches students computational thinking.
 This allows them to focus on real-world applications for problem-solving.

 STEM education is not only critical for creating an excellent foundation for future careers, but it also helps students to stay competitive and understand real-life concepts.
 STEM activities both in and outside of school allow students to discern how the world around them works and how specific actions can benefit society as a whole.
 Children see that what they’re learning is pertinent to themselves, their future, and the future of the world.
-By fostering a love of STEM-related subjects early on, students take on a much more open-minded global approach to learning.
+By fostering a love of STEM-related subjects early on, students take on a much more open-minded global learning approach.